 June 2017 Secured Term Loan and Revolving Credit Facility.
 On June, 2017 the company entered into a secured term loan and revolving credit facility with Nordea Bank AB (Publ.), Filial I Norge, BNP Paribas, DVB Bank America N.V., ING Bank N.V.
 London Branch and Skandinaviska Enskilda Banken AB (Publ.) for a maximum principal amount of \$160.8 million (the "June 2017 Secured Term Loan and Revolving Credit Facility"), to re-finance our \$270.0 million February 2013 secured term loan facility that was due to mature in February 2018 and for general corporate purposes.
-The facility has \$100.0 million as a secured term loan and \$60.8 million is available in a revolving credit facility with a term of six years from the date of the agreement (expiring in June 2023) with a maximum principal amount of up to \$160.8 million.
-As of December 31, 2017, the outstanding balance drawn on the loan was \$148.8 million which is repayable in quarterly amounts of \$4.1 million.
+The facility has \$100.0 million as a secured term loan and \$60.8 million available in a revolving credit facility with a term of six years from the date of the agreement

+(expiring in June 2023) with a maximum principal amount of up to \$160.8 million.
+As of December 31, 2018, the outstanding balance drawn on the loan was \$136.1 million which is repayable in 17 quarterly amounts of \$4.1 million followed by a final repayment of \$66.4 million.
 Interest on amounts drawn is payable at a rate of U.S. LIBOR plus 230 basis points per annum.
 The aggregate fair market value of the collateral vessels must be no less than 125% of the aggregate outstanding borrowing under the facility.

 The facility is secured by first priority mortgages on each of Navigator Galaxy, Navigator Genesis, Navigator Grace, Navigator Gusto, Navigator Glory, Navigator Capricorn, Navigator Scorpio and Navigator Virgo, as well as assignment of earnings and insurances on these secured vessels.
-The financial covenants each as defined within the credit facility are: a) the maintenance at all times of cash and cash equivalents in an amount equal to or greater than (i) \$25.0 million and (ii) 5 per cent of the total indebtedness; b) a ratio of EBITDA to interest expense of not less than 2.5:1; and c) maintain a ratio of total stockholders' equity to total assets of not less than 30%.
+The financial covenants each as defined within the credit facility are: a) the maintenance at all times of cash and cash equivalents in an amount equal to or greater than (i) \$25.0 million and (ii) 5 per cent of the total indebtedness; b) a ratio of EBITDA to interest expense of not less than 2:1 up to and including September 30, 2020, after which it will revert to 2.5:1; and c) maintain a ratio of total stockholders' equity to total assets of not less than 30%.
 The Company also pays a commitment fee of 0.91% per annum based on any undrawn portion of the facility.
-At December 31, 2017, the Company was in compliance with all covenants contained in this credit facility.
+As of December 31, 2018, the Company was in compliance with all covenants contained in this credit facility.

-The following table shows the breakdown of secured term loan facilities and total deferred financing costs split between current and non-current liabilities at December 31, 2017 and December 31, 2016:
+The following table shows the breakdown of secured term loan facilities and total deferred financing costs split between current and non-current liabilities as of December 31, 2017 and 2018: